How big a water pump can a 42w solar panel power

 A 100-watt solar panel installed in a sunny location (5.
 79 peak sun hours per day) will produce 0.
 That's not all that much, right?
 However, if you have a 5kW solar system (comprised of 50 100-watt solar panels), the whole system will produce 21.
 Obviously, the more sun you get, the more kWh a solar panel will produce. .
 A 100W solar panel that acquires 8 hours of sun exposure each day will generate nearly 1 kWh per day.
 If we multiply this by 365 days per year, we get a solar output of about 365 kilowatt-hours annually. [pdf]

-How many volts does a 28-piece solar panel have
+How many watts of electricity can a 500w solar panel generate

-How many volts does a 28-piece solar panel have
+How many watts of electricity can a 500w solar panel generate

 Ready for Reliable Energy Solutions?